LearnFintech

 5. The Zero-Friction Distribution

-With 200M+ Monthly transacting users, PhonePe can launch any new product—Insurance, Mutual Funds, or the Indus Appstore—and achieve instant scale without spending a rupee on CAC.
+With 650M+ registered users and hundreds of millions transacting, PhonePe can launch any new product - insurance, mutual funds, or the Indus Appstore - and reach instant scale without spending a rupee on incremental CAC.

 6. The Indus Appstore Leverage